MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-basics.md

 ## Work with Queues

 Use queues to organize, prioritize, and monitor the progress of your work.
-In Dynamics 365 Customer Service, queues are containers used to store anything that needs to be completed or requires an action, for example completing a task or closing a case.
-To know more about creating and managing queues, see [Create and manage queues](set-up-queues-manage-activities-cases.md).
+In Dynamics 365 Customer Service, queues are containers that are used to store anything that needs to be completed or requires an action.
+For example, you could use queues for completing a task or closing a case.
+To learn more about creating and managing queues, see [Create and manage queues](set-up-queues-manage-activities-cases.md).

 ![Work with queues.](media/queues-view.png "Queues view")